 Before the conclusion of the junior year, prospective candidates for Honors should consult with the faculty Tutor and/or other faculty members and prepare a plan for reading, research, or other preparation.
 It is usually advisable for prospective candidates for Honors to begin work on their thesis projects, as possible, during the summer before the senior year.

-Along with the prospectus, by the first Monday of the first term in the senior year , students must fill out and submit to the HC an Eligibility Form, with a copy of the student’s transcript or course history attached.
+By the first Monday after the start of classes in the the first term in the senior year, students must fill out and submit to the HC an Eligibility Form, with a copy of the student’s transcript or course history attached.
 In addition, as soon as possible during Drop/Add the student should submit through the electronic portfolio an enrollment request for a Senior Honors Tutorial (ENGL 409).

 December Completion Students